shopware/docs/guides/hosting/performance/performance-tweaks.md

 This is available starting with Shopware 6.6.10.0
 :::

+The Speculation Rules API allows browsers to pre-render pages based on user interactions.
+This can improve the perceived performance of a website by loading pages in the background before the user navigates to them.

 You can enable that **experimental feature** via `Admin > Settings > System > Storefront`.
 The JavaScript Plugin will then check if the [Browser supports the Speculation Rules API](https://caniuse.com/mdn-http_headers_speculation-rules) and if so, it will add a script tag to the head of the document.
 For the [eagerness option](https://developer.chrome.com/docs/web-platform/prerender-pages#eagerness)